-The survey included items designed to inform sustainability curriculum development at Ohio State.
+The survey also included items designed to inform sustainability curriculum development at Ohio State.
 These items included having students rate their interest in different kinds of sustainability courses and their current and desired involvement in sustainability-related learning opportunities.
-These items were largely self-generated, and we will review them in the next pages.
+These items were largely self-generated, and we will review them section-by-section in the next pages.

 To begin, students were asked: "How many courses have you taken with a focus on sustainability at OSU?"
-(N = 1,843; Figure 1.1).
-Similar to 2020, the most common respons to this question in 2021 was "None" (62.6%; 2019 = 64.2%) or "One or two" courses (28.3%; 2020 = 20.8%).
+(N = 2,077; Figure 8).
+Similar to 2021, the most common respons to this question in 2022 was "None" (64%; 2021 = 62.6%) or "One or two" courses (27.4%; 2021 = 28.3%).